 Features of IPSAS Financial Statements in General

 Fair Presentation and Compliance: Financial statements must accurately and in compliance with IPSAS depict an entity’s financial situation, cash flows and financial performance.
-Fair presentation necessitates the accurate depiction of the impacts of transactions, other events, and situations in compliance with asset, liability, income, and cost definitions and recognition standards.
+Fair presentation requires the accurate depiction of the impacts of transactions, other events, and situations in accordance with the definitions and recognition standards for assets, liabilities, income, and expenses.
 The implementation of IPSAS, along with any additional information required, is expected to result in financial statements that are presented fairly.
 In the notes, an organisation whose financial statements conform with IPSAS must provide an unequivocal and unqualified declaration of compliance.
-Financial statements cannot be characterized as IFRS-compliant unless they fulfil all of the IPSAS requirements.The disclosure of the accounting rules adopted, as well as notes or explanatory information, cannot be utilised to correct improper accounting practises.
+Financial statements cannot be characterised as IFRS-compliant unless they fulfil all of the IPSAS requirements.
+The disclosure of the accounting rules adopted, as well as notes or explanatory information, cannot be utilised to correct improper accounting practices.

 If the appropriate regulatory framework requires or does not prohibit such a departure, and management decides that compliance with an IPSAS would be so deceptive as to clash with the goal of financial statements, the organisation shall deviate from that requirement by making sufficient disclosures.
-When a company has deviated from an IPSAS requirement in the past and this deviance has an impact on the amounts recognised in the current period’s financial statements.
+When a company has deviated from an IPSAS requirement in the past, and this deviance has an impact on the amounts recognised in the current period’s financial statements.

 When an entity does not prepare financial statements on a continuing concern basis, it must disclose this fact, as well as the basis on which the financial statements were prepared and the reason for the firm’s non-going concern status.